davidaknowles/leafcutter/README.md

 2. `leafcutter_ds_effect_sizes.txt`.
 This shows per intron effect sizes between the groups, with columns:
  1. intron: this has the form chromosome:intron_start:intron_end:cluster_id
  2. log effect size (as fitted by LeafCutter).
+ 3. Fitted usage proportion in condition 1.
- 3/4.
-Fitted usage proportion in conditions 1/2.
+ 4. Fitted usage proportion in condition 2.
  5. DeltaPSI: the difference in usage proprotion (condition 2 - condition 1).
 Note that in general this will have the same sign as the log effect size but in some cases the sign may change as a result of larger changes for other introns in the cluster.

 ### Step 4.
 Plotting splice junctions